LinuxpowerLudo/Pairs-Trading-Project/README.md

 ## Method 2: "Cointegrated Kendall's Tau Test"
-For this pairs trading project, the traditional Cointegrated Augmented Dickey Fuller (CADF) test has been modified, to include the Kendall's Tau test instead of the Augmented Dickey Fuller test to assess mean reversion / stationarity in cointegrating pairs.
+In this approach, the traditional Cointegrated Augmented Dickey Fuller (CADF) test has been modified, to include the Kendall's Tau test instead of the Augmented Dickey Fuller test to assess mean reversion / stationarity in cointegrating pairs.

 1. The trading logic, as with the traditional CADF test pairs trading approach, Linear Regression is used to find the hedge ratio between two stocks in a pair for a specified time period of historical prices at any given time during the backtest.
 2. Using that hedge ratio, the spread is calculated.